An In Depth Look at Dry Mouth: Causes, Complications, and Treatment

 Like sugar-free candy, chewing sugar-free gum will also help stimulate saliva production and ease your symptoms of dry mouth for a while.
 Look for a sugar-free gum that contains xylitol—a sugar substitute—to help prevent cavities.

-Mint, citrus, and cinnamon flavours are good choices for sugar-free candy and gum to help stimulate saliva production.
+Mint, citrus, and cinnamon flavors are good choices for sugar-free candy and gum to help stimulate saliva production.

 Stick with Decaffeinated Drinks